pajachiet/mongo_sql_analytics_platform/README.md

 # Mongo SQL Analytics Platform
 A Docker architecture to assemble an SQL analytics platform for MongoDB

-## Introduction
 - Are you trap in the MongoDB Analytics gap ?
 - Are you looking for an open-source solution to analyse your MongoDB data ?

 Then this project is made for you !
-It can be directly used in production, or adapted to cover your specific needs.
+It can be used 'as is', or adapted to cover your specific needs.

-The architecture leverages Docker Compose, with the following services :
-- **mongosource** : MongoDB database we want to analyze
-- **mongoconnector** : Main service.
-It maps and synchronizes data between *mongosource* and *postgres*.
-See [details on mongoconnector](#details-on-mongoconnector) below.
-- **postgres** : Store MongoDB data, mapped to a relational model
-- **superset** : Open-Source analytics web service, to demonstrate how MongoDB data can easily be analyzed once in postgres.
-- **redis** : Superset caching database

 ## Getting started